hangle/Notecard/documents/DesignNotes/AddCardSet.md

     * end
 </code></pre>

-<p>The ButtonCardSet with the beginning 'b' tag is associated with <br />
+<p>The AddCardSet with the beginning 'b' tag is associated with <br />
 the CardSet with the begnning 'c' tag.
 Both the 'c' and 'b' <br />
 commands have the same functionality of clearing the screen.    </p>

-<p>A CardSet that has an associated ButtonCardSet arms its '+Add' <br />
+<p>A CardSet having an associated AddCardSet arms its '+Add' <br />
 button; the button color becomes yellow.
 Activating this button <br />
-executes the ButtonCardSet.
+executes the AddCardSet.
 Waiting for the 'Next' button to <br />
-be armed and activating it causes the ButtonCardSet to be <br />
+be armed and activating it causes the AddCardSet to be <br />
 skipped.    </p>

 <h2>Approach</h2>